Marrett History, Family Crest & Coats of Arms

-England by the migration wave that was started by the Norman Conquest of 1066.
+Today's generation of the Marrett family bears a name that was brought to England by the migration wave that was started by the Norman Conquest of 1066.
 The Marrett family lived in Leicestershire.
 Their name, however, is a reference to the family's place of residence prior to the Norman Conquest of England in 1066, Marriot in Normandy.
 While many of the family settled in England, some stayed behind in Normandy as shown by Richard Mareta who was listed there (1180-1195.)
-CITATION[CLOSE]

 Early Origins of the Marrett family